zmartsoledu/ubuntu_configure/pre_install/README.md

 ./configure_autoinstall.sh
 ```

-The script prompts for installation parameters (username, locale, timezone, LUKS passphrase, etc.), updates `user-data`/`meta-data`, and regenerates `post_install_instructions.txt` so those values travel with every build.
-Your answers are stored in the git-ignored `post_install/defaults_override.env` (falling back to the tracked `defaults.env` whenever an override hasn’t been created yet), giving both halves of the workflow a single, inspectable source of truth that won’t dirty your working tree.
+The script prompts for installation parameters (username, locale, timezone, LUKS passphrase, etc.), copies the pristine `user-data` into `user-data-override`, updates that override file (leaving the base file untouched), and regenerates `post_install_instructions.txt` so those values travel with every build.
+Your answers are stored—along with plaintext password/passphrase comments for quick reference—in the git-ignored `post_install/defaults_override.env` (the tracked `defaults.env` remains the canonical baseline that supplies future defaults), giving both halves of the workflow a single, inspectable source of truth that won’t dirty your working tree.

 ## Build media with one command